Radio WiFi Modules

-Wi-Fi modules are available in quite a large number of designs so as to meet the different requirements of the market.
-One of the most important selection criteria are the interfaces, which often depend on the type of the main processor used, the required data speeds, the form factor, and the permissible dissipation rate.
-In recent years, PCIe, USB, and the SPI and UART serial interfaces have become the widely accepted choices for Wi-Fi modules.
-The latter is often preferably used for IoT (Internet of Things) applications, since these do not require high data speeds (mostly not more than a few hundred kbps) but are all the more demanding in terms of low dissipation rates and small size.
+Wi-Fi radio modules are offered in a large number of different versions.
+One of the most important selection criteria are the interfaces, which often depend on the type of the application processor, the required data speeds, the form factor, and the power dissipation.
+In recent years, PCIe, USB, SDIO as well as SPI and UART have become the widely accepted choices for Wi-Fi radio modules.
+The latter ones are often preferably used for IoT (Internet of Things) applications, because these do not require high data speeds (mostly not more than a few kbps) but provide low power dissipation and small form factor size.

-CODICO offers a wide range of Wi-Fi modules for each interface in the standards 802.11a/b/g/n/ac in single band (2.4GHz) and dual band (2.4GHz & 5GHz).
-Most of these modules support several send and receive antennas (MIMO: Multiple Input Multiple Output) to increase data rates or to allow for the use of the Rx and Tx Diversity technologies.
-While modules with USB and serial interface are available in SISO and MIMO 2x2 designs, the PCIe modules support multiple antenna systems up to a maximum of MIMO 4x4.
-For 802.11ac, CODICO even offers solutions with MU-MIMO 4x4 (MU:Multi User), a new technology al owing the simultaneous transmission of independent data streams to different clients.
-Several modules are CE, FCC, and IC certified and are available in commercial or industrial temperature ranges.
+CODICO offers a wide range of Wi-Fi modules for each interface and each standard 802.11a/b/g/n/ac.
+Most of these modules support several antennas (MIMO: Multiple Input Multiple Output) to increase data rates or to allow for the use of the Rx- and Tx-Diversity technologies.
+While modules with USB, SDIO, SPI and UART are offered in MIMO 1x1 and 2x2 designs, the PCIe modules support multiple antenna systems up to a maximum of MIMO 4x4.
+For 802.11ac, CODICO even offers solutions with MU-MIMO 4x4 (MU:Multi User), a new technology that allows the simultaneous transmission of independent data streams to different clients.
+Many modules are CE, FCC, and IC certified and are available in commercial or industrial temperature ranges.